ykLIU1982/dental/README.md

 yG2a = [i/.7+25.50*12 for i in yG2]

 # Metlife Option 4 $37.5
+# This is a group dental plan which is unlike all above ones which are sold for individual members.
 # nonPremCost(1500, unitCostPrev, 1, 0, costBase, 0.8, 50)
 yMg = [nonPremCost(1500, unitCostPrev, 1, 0, costBase, 0.8, 50) for costBase in x]
 yMgt = [i+37.5*12 for i in yMg]